OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

     This is **only for initial** OpenNebula deployment, not applicable for upgrades!

-Initial OpenNebula deployment on a very first start creates a user ``oneadmin`` **inside the OpenNebula** (not to be confused with system user ``oneadmin`` in the Front-end operating system!) based on randomly generated password read from ``/var/lib/one/.one/one_auth``.
-To set the own user password since the very beginning, proceed with the following steps before starting the services:
+OpenNebula's initial deployment on first usage creates a user ``oneadmin`` **inside the OpenNebula** (not to be confused with system user ``oneadmin`` in the Front-end operating system!) based on a randomly generated password read from ``/var/lib/one/.one/one_auth``.
+To set your own user password from the very beginning, proceed with the following steps before starting the services:

-1. Login in as the ``oneadmin`` system user with this command:
+1. Log in as the ``oneadmin`` system user with this command:

 .. prompt:: bash # auto

     # sudo -u oneadmin /bin/sh

-2. Create file ``/var/lib/one/.one/one_auth`` with initial password in a format ``oneadmin:<password>``
+2. Create file ``/var/lib/one/.one/one_auth`` with initial password in the format ``oneadmin:<password>``

 .. prompt:: bash $ auto

     $ echo 'oneadmin:changeme123' > /var/lib/one/.one/one_auth

-.. warning:: This will set the oneadmin's password only on the first start of the OpenNebula.
+.. warning:: This will set the oneadmin's password only upon starting OpenNebula for the first time.
 From that point, you must use the ``oneuser passwd`` command to change oneadmin's password.
 More information on how to change the oneadmin password is :ref:`here <change_credentials>`.

 Check how to :ref:`change oneadmin password <change_credentials>` for already running services.